Jeff Jennings

 Attorney |

-Jeff Jennings is an attorney at Pacific Legal Foundation, where he works in its Equality and Opportunity practice group.
-He joined this group because he is passionate about reviving constitutional protections for economic liberty through strategic litigation.
+Jeff Jennings is an attorney at Pacific Legal Foundation, where he works in its Environment and Natural Resources practice group.
+He joined this group because he is passionate about advancing the principles of property rights, the right to use and develop natural resources, and limited government through strategic litigation.

 Before joining PLF, Jeff worked at various organizations in the liberty movement.
 He was an attorney at the Liberty Justice Center, where he litigated cases involving free speech, separation of powers, and school choice.
-While at LJC, he was on the litigation team that obtained a stay from the U.S. Court of Appeals for the Fifth Circuit against OSHA’s unlawful COVID-19 vaccine mandate in BST Holdings, LLC v.
-OSHA.
 Before his time at LJC, he worked as an attorney at the National Right to Work Legal Defense Foundation, where he defended the free speech and free association rights of individual employees against labor unions.
-During law school, he was a student clerk for the Institute for Justice, where he researched issues related to economic liberty.
+During law school, he was a student clerk at the Institute for Justice, where he researched issues related to economic liberty.

 Jeff lives in the great state of Texas.
 In his free time, he enjoys weightlifting; investing in stocks; reading about the Constitution, history, and macroeconomics; and being involved in church.